Intramedullary nailing of the bone involves the use of an intramedullary nail or rod to fix the fractured bone.

-The distal holes positions can vary as the nails tends to twist slightly.
+The distal holes positions can vary as the nails tend to twist slightly.
 The holes, therefore, will not always be in the expected plane.

 C-arm image intensifier is required for distal holing [Some nail companies do provide jig which may often produce the desired results]

-Proximally, there is one hole and other slot, providing ability to lock in static [using round hole] or dynamic [using slots]
+Proximally, there is one hole and another slot, providing an ability to lock in static [using round hole] or dynamic [using slots]

 The nail comes in different outer diameter from 9mm to 13mm.

 The wall of the nail is The wall is 1.2mm thick which balanced strength and flexibility